raul-izquierdo/english/sources/vocabulary/The Individual/Growing Up. Family and Education.md

     ?
 Cuando llegue a los 30 años, quiero viajar : `When I reach the age of 30, I want to travel` ?
 Cuando un niño llega a la edad escolar... : `By the time a child reaches school age...`

+ser mayor de 18 años
+    = `to be over 18 years old`
+    = `to be more than 18 years of age` (f)
+    ?
+Cualquiera que sea mayor de 18 años puede votar : `Anyone who is over 18 years old can vote`

 ## Stages of Life

 nacer = be born